 Step 3 – Pull

 Pull the thread through and gather up the petal.
+Be gentle!
 Leave a 3 inch (7.5cm) tail of thread that you can use later to knot off.

 Step 4 – Repeat

 Repeat for the other petals.
 If your fabric is really thick you may find that you only need 5 petals instead of the 6.
 For thin fabric, you may need an extra petal.
 Play around a bit and see what you like the look of.